Please find the answers to Hamilton general water FAQs below. To access FAQs for Private Fire Line and Sewer Discharge Permits, click here.

 - The sizes of drinking water distribution and wastewater collection systems also affect costs.
 Like many other municipalities, Hamilton serves more of its citizens with public drinking water than with sewer service.
 Many water customers are on septic tanks instead of sewers.
 The water utility has a larger customer base to support its operating costs, lowering individual customers’ costs.
 Hamilton has approximately 3,300 more water customers than those with both water and wastewater service.

 - The complexity of wastewater treatment has increased dramatically over the years.
 Over the last couple of decades, treatment has evolved to include sophisticated biological systems for removing organic materials, complicated filters, and modern disinfection methods.
 The water released by the treatment facility has become increasingly cleaner.
 The advanced systems are costly to build and operate, increasing the overall cost of wastewater treatment, in most cases.
-For example, Hamilton will be investing over $400 million in 2016 - 2022 to implement tertiary wastewater treatment beyond the current primary and secondary treatment processes.

 The City recognizes that the best means of charging for wastewater would be to have separate meters for sewage and water.
 Unfortunately, the market currently does not have maintenance-free sewage meters for private residences.
 To install separate meters and maintain them would dramatically increase capital and operating costs.
 Thus, most municipalities in Ontario base the wastewater charge on the metered water consumption.